 When your life exists on two continents long-haul travel is unavoidable and expensive.
-When you add a child to the mix it becomes terrifyingly daunting as well.
+When you add a child to the mix it becomes extra daunting.

 I needed more than Google.
+I needed people with experience.
+Experts.
 I asked some of my ex-pat Mum friends for advice, looked online, and even ordered a book about ‘flying with baby.’
 After reading the first chapter I didn’t sleep a wink and had the good sense to delete it from my kindle at daybreak.
 Seriously, a whole chapter on airport strollers!!
-Way too much information.
-Brain no comprende.
+Brain no compute.

 As soon as I got out of my own head and up into the air I realized that traveling is still a part of who I am.
 I’m glad fear did not prevent me from hiding my baby away in the Melbourne suburbs forever.

 What to Expect Once you Arrive at your Destination

 - The first and most important thing to keep in mind is your baby’s jet lag.
 Be prepared for a few difficult nights.
 Luckily I was able to feed Lavinia back to sleep when she woke up confused and freaked out by the time change and new environment.

 - When you arrive immediately put your baby in her routine on the current time at your destination.
 It took my little angel 3-4 nights to adjust which was a result of her barely sleeping on the journey.
 A blessing in disguise I suppose!

 - They say that getting the little bug out into the midday sunlight helps them adjust to the new time zone more quickly.
 A little walk outside each day can’t hurt either of you, even in winter.

 What to Carry How to Carry it (and What to Wear)